Junliang-Wang/Junliang-Wang.github.io/_posts/2024-02-25-trust-the-process.markdown

 # categories: reflections
 show_title: false
 excerpt: "
+What do we need to achieve our goals?
 Is it motivation?
 No, it's not.
 As David Goggins says, “Motivation is crap”.